MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 The **Learn More** button goes to an [article for end users and information workers](https://support.microsoft.com/topic/0952faa0-37e7-4316-b61d-5b5ed6024216) that contains information about the security risk of bad actors using macros, safe practices to prevent phishing and malware, and instructions on how to enable these macros (if absolutely needed).

 > [!IMPORTANT]
-> Organizations can use the [Block macros from running in Office files from the Internet](#block-macros-from-running-in-office-files-from-the-internet) policy to prevent users from inadvertently opening files from the internet that contain macros.
+> Even before this change we're introducing, organizations could use the [Block macros from running in Office files from the Internet](#block-macros-from-running-in-office-files-from-the-internet) policy to prevent users from inadvertently opening files from the internet that contain macros.
 We recommend enabling this policy as part of the [security baseline](https://techcommunity.microsoft.com/t5/microsoft-security-baselines/bg-p/Microsoft-Security-Baselines) for Microsoft 365 Apps for enterprise.
 If you do configure the policy, your organization won’t be affected by this default change.
 >
 > For more information, see [Use policies to manage how Office handles macros](#use-policies-to-manage-how-office-handles-macros).